SKZBadHabit/MMDactyl/README.md

 ## Coding Progress

 The heart of MMDactyl lies in its meticulously crafted code.
-Currently at version 3.13, the code is fully functional, encompassing the fundamental layers, basic display functionality, and BIOS support.
+Currently at version 6.0, the code is fully functional, encompassing the fundamental layers, basic display functionality, and BIOS support.
 While wireless functionality is implemented with webserver and ntp integration, the focus remains on refining existing features and laying the groundwork for future enhancements, including energy-saving mechanisms.
-A Gaming mode was added wich eliminates unnecessary updates of the oled to increase performance so you can game with minimal inpud lag.
+Now fresh with Raspberry Pi Pico 2 W support and with Circuitpython v9 firmware.

 ## Installation Guide: